Amblyopia In Children

 Your child may need any of the following:

 - Corneal light reflex test: This test uses a light to see if your child's eyes are aligned, or looking at the same thing at the same time.
 A light is shined near your child's eyes.
-Your child's caregiver then sees the reflection on your child's eyes.
+Your child's healthcare provider then sees the reflection on your child's eyes.
 Normally, the reflections should be at the same point from his nose.

 - Cover-uncover test: This test checks if your child's eyes are looking at the same object at the same time.
-An object is placed farther down the room and your child's caregiver covers one eye.
+An object is placed farther down the room and your child's healthcare provider covers one eye.
 He carefully looks at the uncovered eye for any movement.
 If the uncovered eye moves a bit to look at the object, it may have problems.

 - Test for fixation: This test is used for children who cannot speak yet.
-In this test, your child's caregiver covers your child's eye.
+In this test, your child's healthcare provider covers your child's eye.
 He moves a small flashlight in front of your child and sees how well he follows the light.
 He repeats the test on the other eye and compares the results.

 - Test for visual acuity: This test uses charts with letters, pictures and shapes to check how well your child sees.
 These special charts can be used for young children who cannot read, or speak yet.
 Your child is seated, and he is asked what he sees on the chart placed farther down the room.
-If he still cannot speak, your child's caregiver looks at your child's reactions when he holds up objects or charts.
+If he still cannot speak, your child's healthcare provider looks at your child's reactions when he holds up objects or charts.

 Your child may have any of the following: